Jump to a question:

 Yes!
 Of course.
 Please feel free to interact with me on Twitter/X (@baseballcadre), Instagram (@baseballcadre) or send me an email at steve@baseballcadre.com

-You should be aware that most collectors (or those who inherit collections from family or friends) greatly overestimate the value of their cards.
+Unfortunately, many collectors (or those who inherit collections from family or friends) greatly overestimate the value of their cards.
 Cards from the 1980s and 1990s in particular were overproduced, so they retain little value (even cards of well-known superstar players from this era).
 See: What is the "Junk Wax Era"?

 I sometimes acquire professionally graded cards.
 When I sell them, they are usually listed on my District or eBay stores.